Pomona/Pomona/documentation/handlers/index.md

 In Pomona a handler is something that handles a HTTP request.
 It's basically the same as what is called a "controller" in many other web frameworks.

-We can define one or more handler types per method type, either by using the `HandledBy<T>(..)` method or by overriding the `GetResourceHandlers` convention.
+We can define one or more handler types per resource type, either by using the `HandledBy<T>(..)` method or by overriding the `GetResourceHandlers` convention.

 Methods in the handler class are duck-typed, and resolved using their name